 What operating systems support MongoDB?

-MongoDB is cross-platform and will work on Linux, Windows, and Mac OSX.
+MongoDB is cross-platform.
+It works on Linux, Windows, and Mac OS X.

 What programming languages can I use with MongoDB?